borntofrappe/python-scripts/connect-four/README.md

 """
 ```

-The game itself, it is set up in a function `run_game`, with the following sequence:
+The game is set up in a function `run_game`, and with the following sequence:

 - introduce the game

-- set up the grid and display the same
+- set up the grid and display its structure

   ```py
   columns = 6